by Dr. C.H. Weaver M.D. updated 12/2019

-This approval occured on the heels of the FDA’s approval of Kymriah (tisagenlecleucel-T), the first therapy CAR technology therapy to be approved.
+This approval occurred on the heels of the FDA’s approval of Kymriah (tisagenlecleucel-T), the first therapy CAR technology therapy to be approved.

 CAR therapies utilize T-cells (CART T), a patient’s own immune cells that are re-programmed to recognize and kill cancer cells throughout the body.
 The process involves the removal of some T cells from a patient, and through laboratory processes, these T cells are re-programmed to identify a patient’s cancer cells.